olliebrownlow/react-restaurant-tutorial/README.md

 - `yarn install` to install the dependencies.
 - `yarn start` to start the server and navigate to localhost:1234 in your favourite web browser.
-- `yarn unit` to run the Jest unit tests.
+- `yarn unit` to run the Jest and Enzyme unit tests.
 - `yarn e2e` to run the end-2-end Cypress tests (you may need to delete `DISPLAY=localhost:0.0` from the `{"e2e":}` script in the package.json file).
 - `yarn e2e-cli` to run the end-2-end Cypress tests on the command line.